Javingka/notas/notes_HFDA.md

 p54
 You need an experiment to say which strategy will work best.
 Is there anything in the data you have that tells you which strategy will help to achieve your goal?.
 (Observational data by itself can't tell you what will happen in the future.)
+Here comes the **experiments.**
 If you want to draw conclusions about things that overlap with your data but are not completely described in the data, you need 'theory'  to make the connection.
+In order to get more clarity about which strategy is better, you’re going to need to run an **experiment.**

 p58
 ####Control groups